SDGGiesbrecht/Workspace/README.md

 <!--
  README.md

  This source file is part of the Workspace open source project.

  Copyright ©2017 Jeremy David Giesbrecht and the Workspace contributors.

- Soli Deo gloria
+ Soli Deo gloria.

- Licensed under the Apache License, Version 2.0
+ Licensed under the Apache Licence, Version 2.0.
  See http://www.apache.org/licenses/LICENSE-2.0 for licence information.
  -->